Digital Dictionary

 Rutgers Room Control is an application that is installed on the computer in DCS classroom systems.
 It is the dashboard from which users can operate the room’s technology, including the projectors, audio, and the various sources that are including in each system.
 Because every Digital Classroom System is controlled using the controller, once users learn how to operate one system, they are prepared to use any Digital Classroom System.
 Additionally, Rutgers Room Control is designed and continuously improved by DCS staff, resulting in an interface designed specifically for Rutgers faculty that is adaptive to their needs.
 To learn more about how the RRC can be used to operate DCS technology, choose a system on the In-Class Technology page.

 A screen capture is a video recording of something occurring on a computer screen.
 In DCS classrooms, screen capture is used to make videos of presentation materials such as slides, documents, or web sites.
 Instructors can opt to capture everything on their screen or select certain windows or areas.
-The screen capture recording is then combined with the instructor's audio and, sometimes, video as part of class recording.
-Learn more about the various ways you can record your class in the Recording section of the the Videos, Tutorials, and Instructions page.
+The screen capture recording is then combined with the instructor’s audio and, sometimes, video as part of class recording.
+Learn more about the various ways you can record your class in the Recording section of the the Videos and Instructions page.

 Solstice is a system for wirelessly display content from laptops, phones, and tablets.
 In DCS rooms that have Solstice, instructors and students can send images and audio to the room’s projectors or monitors without having to connect their device with a cable.
 Each user can share multiple things at the same time, such as the entire contents of their screen, a video, an image, or a particular app.
 Multiple users can also share their content at the same time.
 As a result, Solstice can be used to wirelessly present, quickly switch between presenters, or engage in more collaborative, media based discussion and work.
 To learn more about Solstice, including where it is installed, visit the DCS Solstice page.

 A stream occurs when you broadcast a class, meeting, or event over the Internet so that remote participants can watch and listen.
 Common tools for streaming are Zoom, Webex, and BigBlueButton.
-DCS's Synchronous Spaces can be used by users to stream a camera feed, audio, and content (such as slides).
+DCS’s Conference & Capture Spaces can be used by users to stream a camera feed, audio, and content (such as slides).
 While videoconferencing involves to way communication between in-room and remote participants, streams typically just provide a way to watch and listen remotely.

 System is a term for in-class technology hubs at which instructors can run multiple types of presentations.
 Systems may include devices instructors need to access to run presentations (e.g. Blu-ray player, microphones, document camera, etc.), inputs at which mobile devices can be connected (e.g. HDMI ports), and a control panel at which instructors can operate the devices.
 As of the summer of 2023, there are five main types of DCS systems: the Collaborative Instructor Hub, Digital Classroom Flip-Top, Digital Classroom Lectern, Digital Classroom Podium, and Immersion Lectern.
-For more detailed information on each DCS system, visit the In-Class Technology page.
-To see what kind of system your room has, find your classroom and check the system listed under the "Classroom Features" tab.
+For more detailed information on each DCS system, visit the Digital Classroom Systems page.
+To see what kind of system your room has, find your classroom and check the system listed under the “Classroom Features” tab.

-A USB drive refers to a data storage device that utilizes flash memory - meaning that it can be electrically erased and reprogrammed - and connects via a Universal Serial Bus (USB) interface.
-Typically, USB drives are small, light "sticks" that can easily be carried around and used to store files and programs which can be opened and used when the drive is connected to a computer.
+A USB drive refers to a data storage device that utilizes flash memory – meaning that it can be electrically erased and reprogrammed – and connects via a Universal Serial Bus (USB) interface.
+Typically, USB drives are small, light “sticks” that can easily be carried around and used to store files and programs which can be opened and used when the drive is connected to a computer.
 The Digital Classroom Podium includes a USB port that is connected to the podium computer.
 Instructors can bring their presentations or other files to class on a USB drive and access them by plugging it into the USB port.
-For more information, visit the Digital Classroom Podium How Do I...? page.

 VGA is an analog computer display standard that is transmitted through a 15-pin connector.
 Many DCS classroom systems include a VGA port and cable, which can be connected to in order to project images from laptops, phones, and tablets.
 In those spaces, portable devices with VGA ports can use the provided VGA cable to connect directly to DCS systems.
 While VGA was the standard display port for many PC laptops, it has begun to be phased out in favor of newer connection types, such as HDMI.
 Accordingly, DCS has begun to phase out VGA connections from our classrooms.

 Videoconference refers to Internet calls between one or more people that can include video, audio, and computer content.
 Common applications used for videoconferencing at Rutgers include Zoom, Webex, and BigBlueButton.
 Unlike a stream, a videoconference is used for back and forth communication between multiple parties on the call.
-DCS's Synchronous Learning Spaces are designed for videoconferencing.
+DCS’s Synchronous Learning Spaces are designed for videoconferencing.
 The rooms include cameras, microphones, and displays that enable two-way conversation.
-You can learn more about videoconferencing by viewing our related instructions and visiting the Synchronous Spaces page.
+You can learn more about videoconferencing by viewing our related instructions and visiting the Conference & Capture page.

 These rooms can be used to teach a class of students from a second location, enable students to participate remotely, or invite guest lecturers from around the world to speak with a class.
 Screens at the front of the room enable classes to view the presenter and their shared class materials side-by-side, using sightlines that have in-class and remote participants look at each other.
 Classroom cameras are capable of identifying speaking audience members and zooming in on them as they participate to better allow for fluid back and forth.
 Ceiling mics capture the voices of the instructor and participating audience-members.
 Finally, Synchronous Learning Spaces are capable of connecting with remote participants regardless of whether they are connecting from another videoconference room, a computer, or even a cell phone.
 For more information on these and other rooms designed for synchronous instruction, visit the Conference & Capture page.